LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 ### `/checkEligibility`

 It accepts POST request with param `lskAddress`.
-If the address is eligible for claiming some LSK, it will return the amount of tokens (account), proof and, should this address match to any public key of a multisignature account, it will also be displayed here (multisigAccounts).
+If the address is eligible for claiming some LSK, it will return the amount of tokens (under `account`), proof and, should this address match to any public key of a multisignature account, it will also be displayed here (under `multisigAccounts`).

-(signatures) field stores valid signatures of addresses in multiAccounts, which are previously submitted by `/submitMultisig`.
+`signatures` field stores valid signatures of addresses in multiAccounts, which are previously submitted by `/submitMultisig`.

 For multisig addresses, there is a ready flag to determine if the claim is ready.